Today the Scottish Government published Government Expenditure and Revenue Scotland – or ‘GERS’ for short – for the year 2017-18.

-Our long-term economic success is now threatened by Brexit - something that isn’t captured by GERS.
+Our long-term economic success is now threatened by Brexit – something that isn’t captured by GERS.
 Analysis published by the Scottish Government shows that leaving the EU could reduce Scottish tax revenues by between £1.7 billion and £3.7 billion a year by 2030.
-For the Scottish economy as a whole, it could cost up to £11.2 billion a year in the long term.
+For the Scottish economy as a whole, it could cost up to £12.7 billion a year by 2030.

-GERS tells us about the status quo and very little about the opportunities we can seize in an independent Scotland
+GERS tells us about Scotland’s finances within the UK and very little about the opportunities we can seize in an independent Scotland

 In an independent Scotland, the Scottish Government could design policies that are tailored to Scotland’s – not the UK government’s – circumstances.
-Professor Graeme Roy – director of the Fraser of Allander Institute has also stated, on 18 August 2017, that “If the very purpose of more autonomy is to take different choices about the type of economy and society that we live in, then a set of accounts based upon the current constitutional settlement and policy priorities will tell us little about the long-term finances of an independent Scotland.”
+Professor Graeme Roy – director of the Fraser of Allander Institute – has said: “If the very purpose of independence is to take different choices about the type of economy and society that we live in, then a set of accounts based upon the world today will tell us little about the long-term finances of an independent Scotland.”

 An independent Scotland could tackle the deficit we would inherit from the UK without austerity

 We reject the Tories’ failed austerity economics.
 The Sustainable Growth Commission has shown that we can increase public spending year on year in real terms, while reducing the deficit inherited from the UK.